Christoph Fahlbusch

 The matching algorithm uses Damerau-Levenshtein distance, which handles transpositions like "teh" becoming "the".
 Tolerance scales with word length: short words (4-5 characters) allow one edit, longer words allow two, and very short words require exact matches to prevent noise.
 Bigram fingerprints quickly discard non-matches before running expensive edit-distance calculations.

-Finding notes isn't enough; ranking them matters.
-Exact matches beat prefix matches beat fuzzy matches.
-Title matches weight 10x higher than body matches.
-Recently edited notes float up.
-Frequently opened notes get a popularity boost.
-The goal is to surface the right note first, not just find it somewhere in a list.
+Finding notes isn't enough, because ranking decides what shows up first.
+Exact matches beat prefix matches, which beat fuzzy matches.
+Title matches weight 10x higher than body matches, recently edited notes float up, and frequently opened notes get a popularity boost.
+Search should surface the right note first, not just find it somewhere in a list.

 Tactile feedback

-Every interaction has haptics.
-Sorting, selecting, activating Stealth Mode, creating notes.
-The app feels physical even though it's just glass.
+Every interaction has haptics, from sorting and selecting to activating Stealth Mode and creating notes.
+The app feels physical even though the surface is glass.

-Animations use matched geometry effects so elements move continuously rather than cutting between states.
-The FAB zooms into the new note sheet.
-Cards slide into the Today section.
-Nothing teleports.
+Animations use matched geometry effects so elements move continuously instead of cutting between states: the FAB zooms into the new note sheet, cards slide into the Today section, and nothing teleports.

-This level of polish isn't decoration.
-It's confidence.
+That level of polish isn't decoration, it's confidence.
 When the app responds predictably, users trust it with their thoughts.

 Closing

-Kurzgedacht works because it has opinions.
-The Today view limits what you see.
-Attachments stay out of the text.
-Search forgives your mistakes.
-These aren't features to toggle, they're the product.
+The Today view limits what you see, attachments stay out of the text, search forgives your mistakes.
+Those aren't toggles, they're the product.
+Not every note app gets better by offering more choice.